 While the most important consideration is the applicant’s credit history, there are several other factors that can influence your surety bond costs.
 Such factors include your industry experience, the availability of liquid assets as well as your personal and business financial records.

-Surety bond rates are usually divided into two categories: standard market rates and high-risk applicant rates (also known as bad credit score rates).
+Surety bond premiums are usually divided into two categories: standard market premiums and high-risk premiums (for applicants with bad credit).